 The U.S. Food and Drug Administration (FDA) has authorized four vaccines for use in the United States.
 The Pfizer-BioNTech, Moderna, and Novavax vaccines each require two shots spaced several weeks apart.
 The Johnson & Johnson/Janssen (J&J) vaccine currently requires only one shot.

 Millions of Americans have received the vaccines and are now considered fully vaccinated.
 As more people become fully vaccinated, they can resume many activities without masking or physically distancing.

 According to the Centers for Disease Control and Prevention (CDC), you are considered fully vaccinated if:

-- At least two weeks have passed since you received the second dose of the Moderna or Pfizer vaccine
+- At least two weeks have passed since you received the second dose of the Moderna, Pfizer, or Novavax vaccine.

-If less than two weeks have passed since your final dose, or you have received only one dose of the Moderna or Pfizer vaccine, you are not fully vaccinated.
+If less than two weeks have passed since your final dose, or you have received only one dose of the Moderna, Pfizer, or Novavax vaccine, you are not fully vaccinated.
 You should continue to follow all preventive measures to protect against COVID-19 spread.

 Never Miss a Beat!

 Sorry, an error occurred.
 Please try again later.

 What Should I Do After Being Fully Vaccinated?

 You should continue to follow any laws and regulations, including business and work guidelines, about mask-wearing and other COVID-19 preventive efforts like physical distancing.